 What are the basics I should know when making an in-person appointment?

-- You will need to check in with the wellness associate who will be seated at the entrance of the Turner Student Services Building so that they can check your Safer Illinois boarding pass.
+- You will need to check in with the wellness associate who will be seated at the entrance of the Turner Student Services Building so that they can check your Illinois App boarding pass.

 - To ensure the Counseling Center lobby isn’t overly congested, we’re requesting that you not arrive more than 10 minutes early when you have an appointment.